Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-\SK{ Observing the strong effect of long wavelength fluctuations in disordered systems, led us to investigate their effect on active crystalline and polycrystalline solids.
-Our findings, presented in Fig. \ref{fig:MerminWagner}(D), show that the plateau value of the mean squared displacement (MSD) significantly increases with system size in the presence of activity ($f_0 = 2.0$), while for passive systems, the growth of MSD plateau follows a logarithmic divergence (see inset).
-We also plotted the MSD plateau values as a function of system size in a double logarithmic plot, presented in Panel E of the same figure, which shows that the divergence of MSD plateau or the Debye-Waller factor in active crystals grows as power-law in system size, similar to the results found in disordered systems.
-The exponent $\delta \sim 1.65$ seems to be stronger than the exponent obtained in disordered solids.
-These observations suggest that structural ordering does not play a role in these dynamic phenomena, as is the case for Mermin-Wagner fluctuations.}
+These strong effect of long wavelength fluctuations in disordered systems, led us to investigate their effect on active polycrystalline solids.
+Our findings, presented in Fig. \ref{fig:MerminWagner}(d), show that the plateau value of the mean squared displacement (MSD) significantly increases with system size in the presence of activity ($f_0 = 2.0$), while for passive systems, the growth of MSD plateau follows a logarithmic divergence (see inset).
+For the polycrystalline model, we keep temperature of the system at $T = 0.01$ to ensure that the solid remains in the polycrystalline minimum.
+We also plotted the MSD plateau values as a function of $L$ in a double logarithmic plot, presented in panel E of the same figure, which shows that the divergence of MSD plateau or the Debye-Waller factor in active crystals grows as power-law in system size, similar to the results found in disordered systems.
+The exponent $\zeta \sim 1.65$ seems to be stronger than the exponent obtained in disordered solids.
+These results suggest that even for out-of-equilibrium system the activity induced enhancement of the MWH fluctuations is not sensitive to details of the structural ordering.

-\SK{To see whether the long wavelength fluctuations affect the dynamics of active liquids at high enough temperatures where the effect of active force is much weaker than the thermal fluctuations, we have plotted the diffusivity ($D$) as a function of characteristic relaxation time, $\tau_\alpha$ following Eqn.\ref{SERel}.
-The relaxation time ($\tau_{\alpha}$) can be computed using $\left<Q(t=\tau_{\alpha})\right>$ = 1/e and $D$ is computed from the slope of MSD vs t at long timescale.
-Indeed, $D$ vs $\tau_\alpha$ plot shows a power-law relation with exponent ($\kappa$) larger than $1$ ($\kappa \simeq 1.35$) at high temperatures and then at supercooled temperature regime $\kappa \simeq 0.80$ indicating the validity of well-known fractional Stokes-Einstein relation.
-The violation of SE relation at high temperature with $\kappa > 1.0$ again corroborates with the previous observation of the effect of long wavelength phonon fluctuations in 2D passive liquids.
-Thus, a phonon-like effect persists even for active liquids, suggesting a possible effective phonon-like dynamical behaviour in these active liquids and solids.
-In the inset of the same figure panel, we plot $D$ vs $\tau_\alpha$ after removing the long wavelength fluctuations by computing cage-relative methods as detained in the Methods section.
-One sees the validity of SE relation with $\kappa \simeq 1$ at high temperature reinforcing the phonon-like excitations in active liquids.}
+We now briefly study whether the long wavelength fluctuations affect the dynamics of active liquids at high enough temperatures where the effect of active force is much weaker than the thermal fluctuations, we have plotted the diffusivity ($D$) as a function of characteristic relaxation time, $\tau_\alpha$ (see Methods Section).
+Indeed, $D$ vs $\tau_\alpha$ plot \SK{in Fig. \ref{fig:MerminWagner}(f)} shows a power-law relation with exponent ($\kappa$) larger than $1$ ($\kappa \simeq 1.35$) at high temperatures and then at supercooled temperature regime $\kappa \simeq 0.80$ showing the well-known fractional Stokes-Einstein relation.
+The violation of SE relation at high temperature with $\kappa > 1.0$ again corroborates with the previous observation of the effect of long wavelength phonon fluctuations in 2D passive liquids including colloidal glasses in experiments \cite{Li2019}.